 Also, keep oils away from eyes and mucous membranes.
 If essential oil gets into your eyes, flush with lots of carrier oil immediately.
 (Water may worsen the irritation.)

 Use essential oils internally only with professional guidance.
 Not all essential oils are safe for internal use, and you must know for sure you are using a genuine, authentic essential oil.
 Internal use of adulterated oils may be dangerous.

 Ideally, consult a professional before using any essential oil while pregnant.
 Pregnant women should avoid some oils completely, such as peppermint, clary sage, rosemary, and wintergreen.
 See this article for more about aromatherapy during pregnancy.

 When you use angelica root, bergamot, or some cold-pressed citrus oils, your skin may become more sensitive to ultraviolet (UV) light for 24 to 72 hours.
 Avoid being in the sun or using a tanning bed after using these oils on your skin.

 Note that lime and lemon also come in distilled versions that do not cause sun sensitivity.
-Bergamot is also available in two versions, one which causes sun sensitivity and a begaptene-free version that does not.
+Bergamot is also available in two versions, one that causes sun sensitivity and a begaptene-free version that does not.

 If you have a serious medical condition, some essential oils may be inappropriate or cause an adverse drug interaction.
 Get professional advice.
 Essential Oil Safety: A Guide for Health Care Professionals is a good resource.

 Don't buy perfume or fragrance oils if you want the benefits of essential oils.
 Also, carefully select where you purchase your essential oils.
-The quality of essential oils varies widely from company to company, and some companies try to pass off adulterated oils as genuine.
+Quality varies a lot from company to company, and some companies try to pass off adulterated oils as genuine.

 Photo Credit: subbotina/123RF Stock Photo